ThomasQTruong/Hangman/README.md

       - @return std::string - the revealed letters.
     - bool GameData::revealLetter(char letter)
       - Reveals a given letter from _revealedLetters.
-      - Returns false if the given letter was revealed before/does not exist.
+      - Returns false if the given letter does not exist.
-      - Otherwise, returns true if the given letter was revaled.
+      - Otherwise, returns true if the given letter exists.
       - @param letter - the letter to reveal.